neuhausergenny/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and harder to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, tomorrow's you (or someone else) will thank you for it."

 In essence, prioritize clarity and simplicity in your programming endeavors as it enhances the durability, maintainability, and comprehensibility of your code.
 Complexity may seem impressive initially, but it often leads to bugs, headaches, and wasted time in the long run.

+# 2023-12-26
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is clear, concise, and easy to understand, as it is the key to building sustainable and scalable software systems."